- Introduction

 Legal Perspective

 No, you cannot be deported solely because your green card has expired.
 Your status as a permanent resident does not expire with the card itself.
 However, it is crucial to renew the card to avoid other legal and practical issues that may arise from having an expired document.
-Staying informed about your rights can help you navigate any challenges that may arise.
+Staying informed about your rights can help you navigate any challenges that may arise, ensuring you maintain your residency status.
+Understanding the legal framework surrounding your status can empower you to advocate for yourself effectively, providing you with the knowledge needed to address any concerns that may come up.

 Common Misconceptions

 Many people mistakenly believe that an expired green card automatically results in deportation.
 This is not true.
 The card is merely proof of status, not the status itself.
 Clarifying these misconceptions can alleviate unnecessary fears and encourage proactive management of your residency status.
-Understanding the truth about your rights can empower you to take control of your situation.
+Understanding the truth about your rights can empower you to take control of your situation and advocate for yourself effectively.
+Dispelling these myths can also help you support others who may be facing similar concerns, fostering a community of informed and empowered immigrants.

 Rights of Green Card Holders